Allied bombings of Amsterdam-Noord: Criticism

-The majority of the in total more than 206 casualties of these three accidental attacks on the residential areas were civilian victims.
-185 of the losses were caused by the first American attack.
+The majority of the in total more than 206 casualties of these three accidental attacks on the residential areas were civilian victims, of which 185 were caused by the first US attack.
 The technical possibilities of the Norden aiming device were known in the occupied Netherlands.
 Therefore, the precision of the USAAF bombers was criticised by the Dutch population: “we are not convinced of the practical value of the much-praised excellence of the American aiming devices.”
 After the failed bombardment, the population in the occupied Netherlands began to distinguish more and more between the attacks of the RAF and the USAAF.
 The criticism seemed to be mounting, aptly illustrated by a prayer recorded by the MIVD from a source in the Netherlands:

 Lord, save us from our protectors, and protect us from our saviors.

 Heer, verlos ons van onze beschermers en bescherm ons tegen onze verlossers.

 Taboo

 As these were Allied attacks, the event and the traumas it caused have always been a sensitive subject and a painful memory for the residents of Amsterdam-Noord.
-During the war (1940-1945), the Allies would perform about 600 strategic bombings on Dutch soil, resulting in the loss of approximately 10,000 citizens.
+During the war (1940–1945), the Allies would perform about 600 strategic bombings on Dutch soil, resulting in the loss of approximately 10,000 citizens.
 The accidental civilian attacks by the Allied Forces, like the two failed bombing raids on the Fokker Factory, are in Dutch known as “mistaken bombardments” (vergissingsbombardementen).
 However, in the Netherlands these events were in reality treated as “unspoken bombings” (verzwegen bombardementen) for a long time.
 The resulting fear and trauma of the bombardment would be concealed among the survivors, as their attackers were the ones seen as the good guys of the war and not the enemy.
 Especially at home, these tragic events were never spoken of again.

 When you brought up the subject, they would say: “Stop it, it was a mistake by the Allies.”
 It was a concealed and unspoken subject.
 You weren’t informed [by adults] about what actually happened during the event.
 We [the children] talked about it among ourselves, but we didn't really know anything.

 — A childhood memory of the situation at home from one of the survivors.
 At 8-years-old, he was one of the 700 children attending a special children mass in the St. Rita church, which was heavily bombed during the first raid.